 "Right now Fed fund futures are pricing in three rate hikes with just under a 50-50 short of a fourth," said Matt Miskin, market strategist at John Hancock Investments.

-"The Fed minutes and the lead up to the March meeting could push that fourth rate hike into play as we find more about inflationary data and how the Fed is looking into that."
+"The Fed minutes and the lead up to the March meeting could push that fourth rate hike into play as we find more about inflationary data and how the Fed is looking into that," Miskin said.

-Seven of the 11 major S&P sectors were higher, led by a 1.04 percent gain in the industrial index.
+Eight of the 11 major S&P sectors were higher, led by a 1.18 percent gain in the industrial index.

-The real estate sector fell the most with a 0.72 percent decline after data showed U.S. home sales unexpectedly fell in January.
+The real estate sector, however, came under pressure after data showed U.S. home sales unexpectedly fell in January.

 A jump in these two gauges to multi-year highs were at the center of the selloff in equities earlier in the month.